zwpseudo/hostlife/SETUP.md

 #### Windows

-1. Open PowerShell in the Flowcase directory
+1. Open PowerShell in the Hostlife directory
 2. Run the installation script:
    ```powershell
    .\install.ps1